yjhsjtu/HighSpotCode/README.md

     * Merge sort playlists from 50 blocks.
 Get one playlist from each block and put them in a min priority queue with size 50.
     Get the playlist with minimal id and write it to the output file.
 Fetch the next playlist in the same block and put it in the queue.
     After a whole block is processed, read the next block from the same chunk into memory.
- 6. If we can use distributed system, We can load mixtape-data.json into distributed key value db like dynamo db and persist each playlist/user/book in one db row and then update db based on change.json and generate output.json
+ 6. If distributed system is allowed to use, We can load mixtape-data.json into distributed key value db like dynamo db and persist playlist/user/book into three dbs.
+Next we can update db based on change.json and generate output.json